An introduction for sole traders to the short version of the Self Employment page of the Self Assessment tax return in FreeAgent

 Once your Class 2 NIC liability has been established, it will continue for as long as you are ordinarily self-employed.
 This means that you will still remain liable for Class 2 NICs during holiday weeks, weeks when you do not do any self-employed work and weeks when you do not earn anything from self-employment.

-In 2018/19 there are 52 contribution weeks.
-If your self-employment profits are £6,205 or more, FreeAgent will automatically calculate your Class 2 NI liability for you based on 52 weeks, as shown below.
-However, you can override this amount if you know it to be incorrect (i.e. if you have been self-employed for fewer than 52 weeks during the tax year).
+HMRC guidance advises to include 53 weeks’ worth of contributions unless the tax year lasts 52 weeks to the day, which 2020/21 does not.
+If your self-employment profits are over the Small Profits Threshold, FreeAgent will automatically calculate your Class 2 NI liability for you based on 53 weeks, as shown below.
+However, you can override this amount if you know it to be incorrect (i.e. if you have been self-employed for fewer than 53 weeks during the tax year).

 FreeAgent is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 (register no. 799763) for the provision of account information services.